 Do You Know Who You're Paying — and Who's Paying You?

-In the pharmaceutical industry, we talk a lot about supplier qualification, logistics security, and GDP compliance — but rarely do we ask: Do you actually know who is paying you?
+In the pharmaceutical industry, we talk a lot about supplier qualification, logistics security, and GDP compliance — but we should also ask: Do you actually know who is paying you?
 And who you are paying?

 In today’s complex web of wholesalers, brokers, procurement agents, and parallel importers, financial transparency is no longer guaranteed.
-And if you don't understand the full financial journey of your products, you may unknowingly open your business to commercial risk, regulatory breaches, or even criminal exposure.
+If you don't understand the full financial journey of your products, you may unknowingly open your business to commercial risk, regulatory breaches, or even criminal exposure.

 💷 Why Financial Transparency Matters